Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 What actually helps

 When you read a review, extract the actionable insight and add it to a spreadsheet or document.
 The insight is: "matchmaking wait times are too long (mentioned 12 times)."
-The insight is NOT: "this developer is an idiot who does not know how to make a game."
+The insight is NOT: "this developer is an idiot who doesn't know how to make a game."
 Log the signal.
 Discard the emotional charge.
 The spreadsheet becomes your product roadmap, and the review becomes a data point rather than a wound.

 The paradox: responding actually reduces future negative reviews

-Here is the thing nobody expects:
+Here's the thing nobody expects:

 When players see active developer responses in the review section, the tone of future criticism changes.
 Instead of "this game is abandoned garbage," reviews become "the devs are clearly working on it, but matchmaking still needs work."
 Constructive criticism is easier to read than rage.